 - Living wills, or legal documents that specify your wishes regarding your medical treatment in the event you become incapacitated.

 - Trusts, or legal arrangements that hold your assets on behalf of another that are administered by a trustee or third party when you pass away.

 - Living trusts, or revocable trusts, that allow you personally to hold and control specific assets on behalf of another while you are still alive.

 - Health care directives, or legal document that outlines medical treatment protocols for you in the event you are unable to speak or make decisions on your own.

 - Guardianships, or legal arrangements that designate an individual who will be in charge of the food, housing and personal care of a minor or incapacitated adult.

 Along with carrying out your wishes, estate planning documents also have additional benefits.
 They can save time by dodging the probate process, protect a person’s privacy and reduce the amount of estate taxes owed.

 They also tend to reduce conflicts among family or beneficiaries.
 If your wishes are outlined in specific detail, there is no discrepancy in who gets what and when the time comes.

 In addition to estate planning, our lawyers are also experienced in probate litigation.
 If you feel that a loved one’s wishes are not being carried out, come and meet with us to discuss how we can help.

-Contact us at 802-257-5533 to discuss how we can create estate plans that protect you and your future.
-We accept credit cards and always offer free consults.
-Feel free to reach us online.
+Contact us at 802-257-5533 or via email to discuss how we can create estate plans that protect you and your future.